brian123214/Sonar-Aid-Visually-Impaired-Helper/README.md

 # Sonar-Aid-Visually-Impaired-Helper
 Uses Phyphox iOS app which sends sonar data from phone.
 Converts this into information of direction, count, distance, and general surface properties of obstacles.
+(Originally created in 2020-2021)